Overview of Paget’s Disease

 - Hip pain, which may occur when Paget’s disease affects the pelvis or thighbone.

-- Damage to cartilage of joints, which may lead to arthritis.
+- Damage to joint cartilage can lead to arthritis.

 Causes of Paget’s Disease